Value Proposition: the Gift of Time

 The Gift of Time report commissioned by Health Education England, identified key benefits delivered by knowledge and library services to the NHS.

-Contact [email protected] for the report in an accessible format.
+Contact the Knowledge for Healthcare team on [email protected] for the report in an accessible format.

 NHS Knowledge and Library Services operate across a diverse and complex customer base.